Associate Professor of Economics (2008)

 Areas of Research and/or Expertise:

 Dr. Aziz's most recent research involves work under the aegis of NASA’s Science Mission Directorate in Applied Earth Sciences.
 She is co-principal investigator of the NASA funded multi-year project “Socio-economic evaluation of multi-sensor remote sensing approach to predict cholera” which is ongoing through April 2018 under collaborative agreements with West Virginia University and the University of Maryland at College Park.
-Dr. Aziz joined Moravian College in 2008 as an assistant professor and was granted tenure in 2015.
-She is currently an associate professor, and, as Co-Director of the Poverty & Inequality Center of Investigation at Moravian College, she coordinates multiple interdisciplinary research initiatives related to environmental and health issues.
+Dr. Aziz joined Moravian University in 2008 as an assistant professor and was granted tenure in 2015.
+She is currently an associate professor, and, as Co-Director of the Poverty & Inequality Center of Investigation at Moravian University, she coordinates multiple interdisciplinary research initiatives related to environmental and health issues.
 Her most recent research involves valuation of pathogen contaminated drinking water in urban and rural Bangladesh, and her previous work involves valuation of arsenic in drinking water in rural Bangladesh.
 Her scholarship primarily involves Environmental Economics with a focus on Health Economics.
 Dr. Aziz's research focuses on valuation of health and other non-market goods (environmental goods) by looking at human behavior in response to potential health and environmental risks, and the impact of that behavior on the outcomes experienced.
 She is particularly interested in risk mitigating actions taken by individuals in highly resource constrained economies and most of her field work is based in developing countries.

 Recent Activities of Note: